BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 \+ Rule generation is by default reusing everything, no repetitions

-\+ For the first time i recognized i need to create a keyPress interpreter that would work with signs that begins with different letters (scissors, spock - for example) - I realized this because rock paper scissors is now dynamic, so i was thinking of how to hanlde key presses for any input data
+\+ For the first time i recognized i need to create a keyPress interpreter that would work with signs that begins with different letters (scissors, spock - for example)
+I realized this because rock paper scissors is now dynamic, so i was thinking of how to handle key presses for any input data

 \+ I did a TDD-like approach only for the interpreter which is actually complicated to do, so TDD actually helped me, rather than slow me down.
 But i decided that this interpreter goes straight to Core.

-\- There was a relatively hard to fix bug with this line (Rule is a stuct so its default is not null...): `Rule? playerWinsRule = gameData.rules.FirstOrDefault(rule => rule.winner == playerSign && rule.loser == computerSign);` (This complexity was not needed yet, but it will be necessary for every versions later!)
+\- There was a relatively hard to fix bug with this line (Rule is a stuct so its default is not null...):
+`Rule? playerWinsRule = gameData.rules.FirstOrDefault(rule => rule.winner == playerSign && rule.loser == computerSign);`
+This complexity was not needed yet, but it will be necessary for every versions later!
+Note that I immediately found the bug, and as i said, it would have happened in any other versions too.

 \+ When i did Clean Architecture, I had to replace JSONReader with an interface, but it was super easy to do!
 (I guess this will be needed for TDD as well)
 It was literally just: